Monthly Archives: September 2011

 Amid the claims about the inevitability of painful cuts, I’ve lost count of the number of times over the past couple of years that I’ve pitched to editors an article that explains the scope in traffic system reform for painless cuts of tens … Continue reading

 Next Thursday (15.9.11) the Transport Select Committee publishes a report, “Out of the jam – reducing congestion on our roads”.
-Leading traffic critic, Kenneth Todd, submitted a well-worded statement, and I submitted something in haste (they don’t pay you for your time … Continue reading
+Traffic critic, Kenneth Todd, submitted a well-worded statement, and I submitted something in haste.
+Today I learned that the report contains nothing … Continue reading

 Walking home this afternoon, I was crossing an angled junction, aware that a car had arrived behind me to turn in.
 I didn’t look up because, according to the Highway Code, pedestrians have right-of-way at junctions.
 Also I was already crossing, so … Continue reading